Allen C. Eaves: Career

 In the 1980s, to raise money to support running the Terry Fox Laboratory, Eaves sold urinary erythropoietin and tissue culture reagents to research colleagues around the world.
 By the early 1990s it became necessary to make the tissue culture media in a clean room.
 However, the BC Cancer Foundation did not have the $1 million needed to build such a facility and encouraged Eaves to buy the business from them and raise the money himself, which he did by fully mortgaging his home and obtaining a loan from Western Economic Diversification.
 Starting with 8 employees in 1993, STEMCELL Technologies Inc has grown at approximately 20% per annum and in by the spring of 2018 had over 1,000 employees worldwide.
 STEMCELL is Canada's largest biotechnology company.
 It has more than 2000 products in its catalogue, the lead ones are all made in its manufacturing facility in Vancouver.
 STEMCELL remains profitable with 2015 sales of approximately $100 million.
 An internationally competitive and export-orientated company, 95% of its customers are outside of Canada.
 In addition to its Vancouver facilities, STEMCELL has distribution and sales offices in the US, Europe, Australia and Singapore plus distributors in all other major countries.
 A spin-off company, STEMSOFT Software Inc, makes software for managing data in BMT centres, cord blood banks, cellular therapy companies and tumour/tissue repositories.
 A second spin-off, Malachite Management Inc, provides society and meeting management for such organizations as the Canadian Blood and Marrow Transplant Group, the International Society for Cell Therapy, the American Society for Apheresis and the Canadian Association of Oncology Nurses.
 In 2018 the STEMCELL Group had over 1,000 employees located in four facilities across the Lower Mainland.
-STEMCELL Technologies Inc supports Canada's Networks of Centres of Excellence (NCE) Program, including: the Stem Cell Network where STEMCELL Technologies Inc is the major corporate supporter and Eaves is a member of the Board, and the Mathematics of Information Technology and Complex Systems, Mitacs Inc. where Eaves is Chairman of the Board of Directors.
-Eaves is passionate about helping British Columbia become a more science-oriented culture and economy that is knowledge-based, high tech and environmentally friendly.
+STEMCELL Technologies Inc supports Canada's Networks of Centres of Excellence (NCE) Program, including: the Stem Cell Network where STEMCELL Technologies Inc is the major corporate supporter and Eaves is a member of the Board, and the Mathematics of Information Technology and Complex Systems, Mitacs Inc. where Eaves previously served as chairman of the board of directors.